-When seeking out an exercise program, many stress less important aspects (such as which burns the most fat, builds the most muscle, gets the biggest sweat going, etc) instead of dialing in on the most important one…
+When seeking out a workout or an exercise program, many stress less important aspects, such as “which burns the most fat”, instead of dialing in on the most important one…

 Sustainability is the key to any exercise program because no matter what type of exercise you’re doing, nor your particular goal, it becomes useless (long-term) if you cannot sustain it.